-The spectacular Whitsundays off the east coast of Australia are famous for their bright-white silica sand beaches, snorkeling spots teeming with underwater life, and luxury resorts among other things.
-Those 74 islands also happen to be the gateway to the Great Barrier Reef.
+The spectacular Whitsundays off the east coast of Australia are famous for their bright-white silica sand beaches, snorkeling spots teeming with underwater life and luxury resorts, and its 74 islands also happen to be the gateway for Great Barrier Reef tours.
 While many people explore it by boat, we were in for a treat: my mother and I were going to take a scenic flight, on GSL Aviation’s eight-seat plane.

-After being picked up at our hotel in Airlie Beach, we were whisked away to the tiny airport to check in for the hour-long excursion.
-That’s where we met Pat the pilot, who gave us the chance to check out the GippsAero GA8 Airvan we’d be hopping into, then strapped us in lifejackets and all.
-Wouldn’t you know it, I was riding shotgun.
-How many people can say they’ve done that on a plane?
+After being picked up at our hotel in Airlie Beach, we were whisked away to the tiny airport to check in for the hour-long Whitsundays tour.
+That’s where we met Pat the pilot, who gave us the chance to check out the GippsAero GA8 Airvan we’d be hopping into, then strapped us in.
+Wouldn’t you know it, I was riding shotgun…how many people can say they’ve gotten to do that on a plane?

-After settling in it was time to start up the engines, and I was enthralled with watching Pat’s every move as he expertly set up for takeoff, then maneuvered along the runway as we burst off and soared into the sky.
-In between updates to the control tower, he pointed out spots of interest for us, sharing details about some of the smaller islands we passed enroute to Hamilton Island where we picked up the rest of our group.
+After settling in it was time to start up the engines, and I was enthralled with watching Pat’s every move as he expertly set up for takeoff, then maneuvered along the runway as we took off soaring into the sky.
+In between updates to the control tower, he pointed out spots of interest for us, sharing details about some of the smaller islands we passed during our flight to Hamilton Island where we picked up the rest of our group.
 Four others piled onto the plane, and just like that we were off again, this time heading to mesmerizing Whitehaven Beach.

-Regularly rated one of the world’s top beaches, sparkling Whitehaven is a must-see for those who find themselves in the Whitsundays.
+Regularly rated one of the world’s top beaches, sparkling Whitehaven is a must-see and one of the most popular Whitsunday day trips.
 Many tour operators offer day trips to Hill Inlet to see the famous sand swirls, but that breathtaking lookout point still pales in comparison to the view from above.

-While some of the scenic flights offered in the Whitsundays turn back after reaching Whitehaven, we continued on toward the real treasure: the Great Barrier Reef.
-Our journey would take us over Hook, Hardy and Bait reefs, which all boast aquamarine water lapping up against the colourful coral, creating what look like teal ponds.
+While some of the scenic flights to Whitsundays turn back after reaching Whitehaven, we continued on toward the real treasure: the Great Barrier Reef.
+Our journey would take us over Hook, Hardy and Bait reefs, which all boast aquamarine water lapping up against the colourful coral, creating what looks like teal ponds.

 Pat encouraged us to keep our eyes peeled for the sharks, whales, turtles and stingrays known to frequent the area, as we slowly circled overhead.
-While I wasn’t eagle-eyed enough to spot any, I found myself captivated by the reef view that seemed like something other-wordly, similar to what Earth looks like from outer space.
+While I wasn’t eagle-eyed enough to spot any of the sea creatures, I found myself captivated by the reef view that seemed like something other-worldly, similar to what Earth looks like from outer space.
 It was completely surreal, and no one said a word as we were all spellbound by the sight.

 After one last look at the spectacular reef, Pat turned the plane around and we sped back across the Whitsundays, getting a birds-eye view of the ultra-exclusive celebrity-hangout Hayman Island, and tourist favourite Hamilton Island.
-The blue water dazzled below us, the bright green islands stretched out before us, and the hum of the engines was the only sound around us.
+The blue water dazzled below us, the bright green islands stretched out ahead, and the hum of the engines was the only sound.
 The flight may have only lasted an hour, but it’s safe to say the memories of that incredible afternoon are truly something all of us will treasure forever.

-How to book: There are numerous companies offering scenic flights in the Whitsundays, of varying routes, times and price ranges.
-Some have helicopters, others will land on a beach for a picnic, or serve up champagne.
+How to book: There are numerous companies offering scenic flights in the Whitsundays, with varying routes, times and price ranges.
+Some use helicopters, others will land on a beach for a picnic, or even serve up champagne.
 GSL Aviation partners with Ocean Rafting which is a fantastic company to tour the Whitsundays with by boat, so it may be worth booking a package deal if you have two days.
+Click here to book

 Cost: Prices for scenic flights range anywhere from $99 to over $1,000 depending on the package.
 The hour-long flight out to the Great Barrier Reef with GSL Aviation costs $200 per person.
 Island transfers combining the sightseeing are also available, which is a fantastic option for those who would otherwise need to pay for a ferry.